7 Royal Icing Mistakes and How To Fix Them

 Characters are hard

-Character cookies are very hard because we want to try to get the same likeness and using icing is a tough medium.
+Also note that faces and character cookies are hard because we want to try to get the same likeness and using icing is a tough medium.

 Home Baking Business Tip: I avoided character cookies as much as I could.
 Instead I’d make designs that relate to the theme. i.e. Minnie Mouse bows instead of the Minnie Mouse face